 Berea College is proud to announce that it has exceeded its $10 million campaign goal for the Margaret A. Cargill Natural Sciences and Health Building, raising over $12 million in less than two years.
 More than 600 alumni, friends, faculty, staff and students joined together to make the vision a reality.
 The Margaret A. Cargill Natural Sciences and Health building will be a 125,000-square-foot facility that will house the College’s science disciplines, mathematics and nursing.
 As we get ready for the dedication on October 20, 2018, we want to share the stories of those who inspired us and whose gifts made the campaign possible.

-Our most recent video features Charlotte Beason ’70, retired Executive Director for the Kentucky Board of Nursing, who looks forward to the collaborative research learning environment in the Margaret A. Cargill Natural Sciences and Health Building.
+Our most recent video features Carl Evans ’62 and Dr. Ann Evans, who contributed to the new Margaret A. Cargill Natural Sciences and Health Building because they believe to enable science and technology students to solve contemporary problems you must provide first-class, modern tools and facilities.
 Look for new stories and watch previous stories each month on www.berea.edu/video, http://campaign.berea.edu/nsh/, Facebook and Instagram.

 The Campaign Committee, comprised of Berea College trustees, administrators, faculty, and staff began the fundraising campaign in April 2016 with a groundbreaking ceremony.
 At its completion, the Margaret A. Cargill Natural Sciences and Health Building will house the biology, chemistry, mathematics, nursing and physics departments.
 Currently, Berea’s science departments are housed in the Charles Martin Hall Science Building, which was built in 1927 and updated in 1984.